St. Matthew Baptist Church

 JANUARY 2020: After being a "church without walls," St. Matthew Baptist Church relaunched its worship services at 126 Washington Avenue, sharing space at the historical First Baptist Church of Bridgeport.

-JUNE 2021: After 18 months of virtual worship service, St. Matthew Baptist Church began worshiping through the pandemic, opening the doors of the church and began rebuilding the ministry through the pandemic.
+JUNE 2021: Effective March 19, 2021, the state lifted capacity limits on religious gatherings, allowing them to operate at 100% capacity, though social distancing and mask requirements remained in place; and after 18 months of virtual worship service, St. Matthew Baptist Church began in-person worship service, opening the doors of the church and began rebuilding the ministry through the pandemic.

 He said to them, “But who do you say that I am?”
 Simon Peter answered and said, “You are the Christ, the Son of the living God.”
 Jesus answered and said to him, “Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.
 And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it" (Matthew 16:15-18/NKJV).